bparanj/crystal/programming/iac/docs/experiments/dynamically-fetch-ami-id.md

 These methods allow you to dynamically fetch the AMI ID created by Packer in your Terraform configurations.
 The choice between using an external data source or AWS-specific data sources may depend on your specific use case and how your AMIs are identified or tagged.

-Certainly!
 Here's the revised response using HCL for both Packer and Terraform:

 1. Using Terraform's `aws_ami` Data Source:
    - In your Packer configuration (`example.pkr.hcl`), add a tag to the AMI that Packer creates: